4 Ways Adobe Experience Manager Commons Can Save You Time

 Have you ever been working with a component in Adobe Experience Manager (AEM) and wished it had one little enhancement to make your life easier?
-It’s true that in many cases AEM’s out-of-the-box (OOTB) functionality is sufficient to get most tasks completed.
+It’s true that in many cases AEM’s out-of-the-box functionality is sufficient to get most tasks completed.
 But sometimes all developers feel like the issue they are facing is likely a common one and may have already been solved.
-If either of these is the case for you, then you should check out the AEM Commons and AEM Tools packages!
+If either of these is the case for you, then you should check out the Adobe Experience Manager Commons and AEM Tools packages!
 They are packed with AEM functionality that can help you from day one!

 A Wild Solution Appears